 - where all relevant improvements have been made but the property remains below E rated

-- where the cost of relevant improvements is in excess of the spending cap (this must be evidenced by three separate quotes showing the cost to be over £3,500)
+- where the cost of relevant improvements is in excess of the spending cap (evidence must be provided, with three separate quotes showing the cost to be over £3,500)